MrNiNaD/Exam-Cell-System/readme.rst

 The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.

 ***************
-Use of our Exam Cell System
+About Exam Cell System Application
 ***************
-This application is basically virtual examc cell.
+This application is basically virtual exam cell.
-Stores the marksheets of student .
+Stores the marksheets of students.
-Display exam form links.
+Display/Hide exam form links.